 You’ll also want to identify any potential competition, both local and non-local.
-Evaluate what they’re doing well, and more importantly, areas where they’re lacking, so that you can capitalize on that.
+Evaluate what they’re doing well.
+More importantly, analyze areas where they’re lacking so that you can capitalize on that.

-It’s often the case that international markets have different buying habits, needs, demographics, preferences, and priorities than your home market.
-Therefore, tracking these differences is critical to identifying the best way of reaching your audience.
+International markets have different buying habits, needs, demographics, preferences, and priorities than your home market.
+Therefore, tracking these differences is critical to informing your decision-making and pinpoint the best way of reaching your audience.

 By ‘defining your local presence,’ we mean deciding the following:

 - Whether you’re going to open a subsidiary or build local partnerships

 - The delivery strategies and companies you’ll employ

 - Whether you’ll need to find and use local suppliers

 At this stage, it’s also worth assessing the status of both local online and offline infrastructure.
 That way, you can identify any potential pitfalls and plan for them.